osism/ansible-collection-commons/roles/podman/README.rst

 .. zuul:rolevar:: podman_action
    :default: deploy

-Name for which file should be iuncluded.
+Name for which file should be included.

 Example: ``config.yml`` or ``deploy.yml``